incognito1234/onedrive-client/README.md

 ### Version 1.4
 - While listing folder, print year if last modification is older than 6 months
+- Implements a workaround for the MSGraph bug affecting paths containing subfolders starting with v1.0 (see `CONTRIBUTING.MD`)

 ### Version 1.3
-- Improve error management during download
+- Improves error management during download
-- Add exclusion list as an option of mget command
+- Add exclusion list as an option to the `mget` command
 - Consider drive object which are not file or folder (could be a Notebook)
 - Use quickxorhash module if available (Thanks [wienand](https://github.com/incognito1234/onedrive-client/pull/5))
-- Add max_retrieved_children in `ls` command to list folders with more than 200 children
+- Add `max_retrieved_children` to the `ls` command to list folders with more than 200 children

 ### Version 1.2
 - Consider error when downloading file with re-try mechanisms
 - Manage server throttling during download
-- Add progression bar (with tqdm package) during downloading
+- Add progress bar (with tqdm package) during downloading
 - Add -l option for ls command

 ### Version 1.1